BloomTech-Labs/didact-fe/README.md

 -    Adding learning paths
 -    Adding courses and single goal todos to a learning path
 -    Tracking user progress on paths and courses
--    search functionality for courses/paths
+-    Search functionality for site resources

 ## Tech Stack